+PILOTED GUIDELINES: The use of internet enabled electronic devices is permitted.
+Students may not use the internet to gain help from coaches, other students, or any person, such that it would prevent the speech from being the original work of the competitor.
+Electronic device use must comply with the "Guidelines for Electronic Device Use in Debate Events."

-- C. The use of laptop computers is permitted at the National Tournament.
-The use of laptop computers at the qualifying tournament will be the autonomous decision of each district.
-Laptop use must comply with the Guidelines for Laptop Use in Debate Events. - 13.
-Since the rules above ensure fairness for competition, they may not be suspended; the presiding officer should rule such motions out of order; except to extend questioning and allow for open chambers provided the tournament staff permits doing so.
+13. Since the rules above ensure fairness for competition, they may not be suspended; the presiding officer should rule such motions out of order; except to extend questioning and allow for open chambers provided the tournament staff permits doing so.